cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 ### THIRD GENERATION: THE MODULAR, PSYCHOPATHOLOGY-SPECIFIC APPROACH

-**Third Generation: The Modular, Psychopathology-Specific Approach**

 The Third Center of Cognitive Psychotherapy in Rome, led by Antonio Semerari, Giancarlo Dimaggio, and Giovanni Liotti, has advanced the understanding of metacognition and its manifestations in clinical populations.
 In contrast to the London group's view of reflective function as a unitary construct with various dimensions, the Rome group considers metacognition as a collection of independent capacities.
 They developed the Metacognitive Assessment Scale (MAS) to evaluate metacognitive capacities in patients with borderline personality disorder (BPD), narcissistic personality disorder (NPD), and dissociative identity disorder (DID).

 **Metacognitive Capacities**

 The Rome group identified six distinct metacognitive capacities:

+1. **Identification:**
-1. **Identification**: The ability to recognize, distinguish, and define one's own or another's inner states (emotions and cognitions).
-It consists of two subfunctions**:
+   * Ability to distinguish, recognize, and define one's own or another's inner states (emotions, cognitions).
-   - Recognition of one's own representations (thoughts and images)
+   * Divided into two subfunctions: recognizing one's own representations and recognizing emotions.
-   - Recognition of emotions
+2. **Relating Variables:**

-2. **Relating Variables**: The ability to establish relationships among separate components of mental states and between mental states and behavior.
-Through this capacity, a subject explains their behavior in terms of causes and motivations.
+   * Ability to establish relations among separate components of mental states and between mental states and behavior.
+   * Through Relating Variables, a subject explains their own behavior in terms of causes and/or motivations.
+3. **Differentiation:**

-3. **Differentiation**: The ability to recognize that the contents of representations are subjective events of a mental nature and different from reality.
-It acknowledges the subjectivity of our representations and recognizes the limits of the influence of our thoughts.
+   * Ability to recognize that the contents of representations are subjective events and different from reality.
+   * Acknowledges the subjectivity of our representations and recognizes the limits of their influence on reality.
+4. **Integration:**

-4. **Integration**: The ability to work out coherent descriptions of one's own or others' mental states and processes.
-It is the function we use to describe and discuss our inner scenario, taking a narrative form and giving a sense of continuity.
+   * Ability to work out coherent descriptions of one's mental states and processes.
+   * Takes a narrative form and gives a sense of continuity.
+   * Divided into two items: providing an integrated description of one’s own mental state and describing changes over time in one’s own mental states.
+5. **Decentration:**

-5. **Decentration**: The ability to comprehend another individual's mental state from a non-egocentric perspective.
-It enables us to recognize the hypothetical nature of our reading of other individuals' minds.
+   * Ability to comprehend another individual's mental state from a non-egocentric perspective.
+   * Enables recognizing the hypothetical nature of our reading of other individuals’ minds.
+6. **Mastery:**

-6. **Mastery**: The ability to work through one's representations and mental states, with a view to implementing effective action strategies, in order to accomplish cognitive tasks or cope with problematic mental states.
-It is the overall definition given to regulation and control activities.
-Mastery has three levels**:
+   * Ability to work through one's representations and mental states with a view to implementing effective action strategies.
-   - **First-level strategies**: Calling upon coping methods (e.g., asking for help, medication, avoiding a situation)
-   - **Second-level strategies**: Inhibiting thinking, impulses, or behavior, or modifying attention
-   - **Third-level strategies**: Thinking through with rationality and perspective; mature acceptance of one's limitations; using awareness of others' states to regulate interpersonal difficulties
+   * Defined as regulation and control activities.
+   * Divided into three levels: first-level strategies, second-level strategies, and third-level strategies.
+   * Awareness of one’s state in a way that leads to regulation or change of that state.

 **Metacognitive Profiles for BPD and NPD**